 - A copy of your Teudat Oleh

 - Israeli driver’s license (acquired via the conversion of a foreign driver’s license).

 - Your driver’s license from your country of origin (which was issued at least three months prior to your entry to Israel)

-- Foreign passport with Aliyah visa
+- A copy of your foreign passport with Aliyah visa

-- Teudat Zehut.
+- A copy of your Teudat Zehut.